M16

 So, tell me more about it then.

 The outer orbital motorway for London was Ringway 4.
 This was planned to be a combination of M25 South Orbital Motorway, which went from the M20, along today's M26, round the south and west of London to end at Hunton Bridge, present J19a where it would end on the A41(M) motorway.
-The rest of Ringway 4 to the north would have been built as an all-purpose road.
+The rest of Ringway 4 to the north would have been built as an all-purpose road, or in layman's terms, an A road.

-However, the first section of both M16 and M25 (between present J17 and J19a) were both opened all-purpose roads despite being planned and built as motorway, and intended to be renumbered later when more of the routes were opened.
+Well, the first section of both M16 and M25 (between present J17 and J19a) were both opened as all-purpose roads despite being planned and built as motorway, and were intended to be renumbered later when more of the routes were opened.
 The M16's "alter ego" was A1178.

 What happened in 1975?